MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 5. In the **Enter password** dialog box, copy, and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

-6. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.
+6. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-7. Select your Azure Sentinel Workspace that you created in the previous lab.
+7. Select your Microsoft Sentinel Workspace that you created in the previous lab.

 ### Task 2: Connect the Azure Active Directory connector.

-In this task, you will connect the Azure Active Directory connector to Azure Sentinel.
+In this task, you will connect the Azure Active Directory connector to Microsoft Sentinel.

 1. In the Configuration area select **Data connectors**.
 In the Data Connectors page, search for the **Azure Active Directory** connector and select it from the list.